Rice, beans and best friends: A Nigerian embrace for Cameroonian refugees

 ‘They are like us’

-Down the road, a five-minute walk away, Adagom I chief Stephen Makong shrugs to indicate he finds his community’s hospitality towards refugees self-evident.
+Down the road, a five-minute walk away, Adagom chief Stephen Makong shrugs to indicate he finds his community’s hospitality towards refugees self-evident.
 “Of course, we gave them land to farm on.
 If you don’t, what are they going to eat?” he asks.

 When the village leader was told about the refugee settlement plan in his community, he saw it as a blessing.
 “My father taught me: for strangers to come to your house, you must be a good person.”
 Not everyone in his community thought so, he adds.
 “Some young men were afraid they would come and claim ownership of the land.
 But I told them they did not come to steal our land.
 They are running from war.
 You cannot drive them away again.”